Metropolitan Turnpike Trust: Commissioners

-The commissioners initially consisted of the members of parliament for the City of London, City of Westminster, and County of Middlesex along with forty peers and gentlemen named in the 1826 Act.
+The commissioners initially consisted of the members of parliament for the City of London, City of Westminster, and County of Middlesex along with forty peers and gentlemen named in the 1826 act.
 Any vacancies occurring after this were to be filled by co-option.

 Metropolitan Turnpikes Act 1829

-In 1829 a further, public, act was passed which placed the commissioners on a statutory basis, and gave them increased powers.
+A further, public, act – the Metropolis Roads Act 1829 (10 Geo.
+4. c.
+59) – was passed which placed the commissioners on a statutory basis, and gave them increased powers.
 They were empowered to construct three new roads: